 The way people consume entertainment and news has fundamentally changed.
 This calls for a deeper understanding of the medium not only to do well in digital but also to succeed in the conventional medium.
 Because the consumption habit of digital does influence the expectation from and consumption habit of traditional mediums.”

 Now, consider the fact that internet is a fairly new medium and in Bangladesh majority of the population don’t have access to the internet yet which means the market will grow manifold in the coming days.

 There is no doubt about the future of the streaming business and the mindset of the streaming is materially different than TV.
 So if you are trying a TV-style streaming service that will not work.

 Now, let’s get back to Netflix.
 Netflix started with offering licensed content as a distributor.
 It is pretty understandable, you are a channel, not a production company.
 And then the company started to invest in original content to keep people on its platform and over the past couple of years, it has been routinely increasing its investment in original content.
 There are reasons behind this, major players in entertainment with significant content leverage are now eyeing streaming, for instance, Disney announced that it will launch its streaming service in 2019.

 If you take a closer look, content is the most important node in streaming business.
 People would only pay for a service if they feel like it is worth paying for.

 In Bangladesh, challenges for a local streaming business will be multi-facet.
 Since people consume English and Hindi contents to a great extent, you will have to find ways to offer these contents.
-Frame By Frame a production house in Singapore may serve as an example.

 And for local contents, YouTube offers a relatively good monetization model to the producers meaning as an aggregator you will have to compete with YouTube in order to acquire exclusive rights of contents.
 Finally, you have to produce high-quality content that would help you to build a sustainable differentiation.